cloudmesh/cloudmesh-pi-burn/README.md

     cms burn copy [--device=DEVICE] [--from=DESTINATION]

         copies the file form the destination on the SDCard this is the same as the SDCard command. we will in future remove one

     cms burn shrink [--image=IMAGE]

-        shrinks the size of a backoup or image file that is on your local file system.
+        shrinks the size of a backup or image file that is on your local file system.
 It can only be used for .img files

     cms burn create [--image=IMAGE]
                     [--device=DEVICE]